This page was generated from docs/devices/quick-xylo/xylo-audio-intro.ipynb. Interactive online version: Binder badge

 🐝🎵 Introduction to Xylo™Audio

-Xylo™Audio is a platform for audio sensory processing, combining a low-power analog audio front-end with a low-power SNN inference core.
-Xylo™Audio is designed for sub-mW audio processing, in always-on applications.
+Xylo™Audio is a platform for audio sensory processing that combines a low-power analog audio front-end with a low-power SNN inference core.
+Xylo™Audio is designed for sub-mW audio processing in always-on applications.

-This notebook gives you an overview of interfacing from Rockpool to the various cores of Xylo™Audio.
+This notebook provides an overview of interfacing with Rockpool and the various cores of Xylo™Audio.

 Note: In this tutorial Xylo™Audio refers to Xylo™Audio 2 and Xylo™Audio 3.
 In case differences occur we will explicitly name the correct HDK.